sonoou/student_management_app/README.md

 #### Using VS Code
 1. Create a new Java project
-2. Copy the three Java files into your `src` folder
+2. Copy the three Java files into your folder
 3. Run `StudentManagementApp.java`

 #### Using IntelliJ IDEA CE